 Introduction

 Enterprise and Data Centers that require the fastest and most dense storage opt for NVMe SSDs for their high-speed PCIe interface.
-Hard drives are slower and SATA is not that much faster.
-As new PCIe protocols advance, the adoption for NVMe storage continues to rise.
+Hard drives are slower, and SATA is not that much faster.
+As new PCIe protocols advance, the adoption of NVMe storage continues to rise.

 This blog will walk through the different EDSFF form factors—E1.S, E3.S, as well as their longer E1.L and E3.L variants, and explore their impact on modern data centers.